PolusAI/image-tools/formats/polus-czi-extract-plugin/README.md

 The file names exported by this plugin use the following convention:
 (imageName)_y000_x000_c000_z000_t000.ome.tif

-If any of the zct coordinates are present, they are ommitted from the filename.
+If any of the zct coordinates are not present, they are ommitted from the filename.
 Three characters are always used to indicate a position (for example, `_y000_`, `_y001_`, etc).

 For more information on WIPP, visit the
 [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).